talosgl/jojos-tech-guides/docs/python-script-setup.md

 ---
 ## Updating scripts with pip
-If you get an error when you try to run yt-dlp, it may tell you that you're running an outdated version.
+If you get an error when you try to run yt-dlp later--like if you come back and try to use it a few weeks from now--it may tell you that you're running an outdated version.
 You can update using pip, with this command:

 ```
 pip install --upgrade yt-dlp